iRNA-COSI/APAeval/summary_workflows/differential_usage/specification/D_benchmark_specification.md

 TP - true positives - genes identified by the tool and present in the orthogonal dataset
 FP - false positives - genes identified by the tool and not present in the orthogonal dataset
 FN - false negatives - genes not identified by the tool but present in the orthogonal dataset
+TN - true negatives - genes not identified by the tool and not present in the orthogonal dataset

 ### OpenEBench challenges